AleOi3/my-version-of-app-ideas/bin2decimal/README.md

 ## Binary to Decimal Converter
-This problem can be found in https://github.com/email2vimalraj/Bin2Dec webpage Here I developed using my first nestJS test
+This problem can be found in https://github.com/email2vimalraj/Bin2Dec webpage Here I developed using my first nextJS test

 Tier: 1-Beginner